dwavesystems/dwave-ocean-sdk/overview/stack.rst

   it can also be the CPU of your laptop computer.
 * Samplers

   Abstraction layer of the :term:`sampler` functionality.
-Ocean tools implement several D-Wave samplers and classical sampler.
-You can use the Ocean tools to customize a D-Wave sampler, create your own sampler, or use existing (classical) samplers.
+Ocean tools implement several samplers that use the D-Wave system and classical compute resources.
+You can use the Ocean tools to customize a D-Wave sampler, create your own sampler, or use existing (classical) samplers to your code as you develop it.
 * Sampler API

   Abstraction layer that represents the problem in a form that can access the selected sampler;
-  for example, a `dimod <http://dimod.readthedocs.io/en/latest/>`_ sampler method such as Ising that provides an Ising problem for solution.
+  for example, a `dimod <http://dimod.readthedocs.io/en/latest/>`_binary quadratic model (BQM) class representing your problem wrapped in a :term:`minor-embedding` composite that handles the mapping between your problem's variables and the sampler's graph.
 * Methods

-  Tools that pose a problem in binary quadratic model (BQM) form; for example `dwave_networkx <http://dwave-networkx.readthedocs.io/en/latest/index.html>`_ (`repo <https://github.com/dwavesystems/dwave_networkx>`_\ ) for graph-related problems.
+  Tools that help formulate a problem as binary quadratic models; for example `dwave_networkx <http://dwave-networkx.readthedocs.io/en/latest/index.html>`_ (`repo <https://github.com/dwavesystems/dwave_networkx>`_\ ) for graph-related problems.
 * Application

-  Original problem in its context ("problem space"); for example, factoring as a problem of finding two integers that factor a third integer.
+  Original problem in its context ("problem space"); for example, circuit fault diagnosis attempts to identify failed logic gates during chip manufacturing.

 Problem-to-Solution Tool Chain
 ==============================

-As described in the :ref:`solving_problems` section, problems can be posed in a variety of formulations; the D-Wave system solves Ising problems.
+As described in the :ref:`solving_problems` section, problems can be posed in a variety of formulations; the D-Wave system solves binary quadratic models.
 Ocean tools assist you in converting the problem from its original form to a form native to the D-Wave system and sending the compatible problem for solving.